 A Mid-Career research fellowship awarded by the Initiative to Develop African Research Leaders (IDeAL) has enabled Sophie to pursue another area of interest.
 She will be investigating the mechanisms behind the development and treatment of severe anemia with focus on the quality of donor blood on recovery from severe anemia and survival post-transfusion.
 She envisions that the study findings will inform future strategies to ensure efficient provision of services by blood transfusion services and policy makers in Africa.

-Uyoga S. et al, (2015), The Lancet Haematology, 2, e437 - e444
+Uyoga S. et al, (2022), The Lancet Child & Adolescent Health, 6, 606 - 613

-Gilchrist JJ. et al, (2020), BMC Medicine, 18
+Gilchrist JJ. et al, (2022), eLife, 11